neondatabase/postgres-sample-dbs/README.md

 git clone https://github.com/danieltprice/postgres-sample-dbs.git
 ```

-### Download an individual SQL file
+### Download an individual dump file

-1. Click on the `.sql` file to open it.
+1. Click on the dump file to open it.
 2. Above the content of the file, you should see a button labeled "Raw".
 Click it.
 This will open a new tab or window in your browser displaying the raw contents of the file.
 3. Right-click anywhere in the window or tab displaying the raw file contents, and select "Save As..." or "Save Page As ..." from the context menu.
 Choose a location on your computer to save the file, and click "Save".

 ### Create a database in Postgres

-You can load a dataset into any database, but the `psql` commands below assume you have a database named for the dataset.
+You can load a dataset into any database, but the commands below assume you have a database named for the dataset.
 To create a database, use a `CREATE TABLE` statement:

 ```sql
 CREATE DATABASE [dbname];